jienhua/ooxx-server/README.md

 # ooxx-server
 OOXX is Taiwanese way to say Tic Tac Toe.
-This project is a full stack React application with using Redux and socket for handing data transfer.
+This project is a full stack React application with using Redux and socket.io for handing data transfer.

 ## Installation